luongngocminh/face-landmark/README.md

    - `Cross-Origin-Embedder-Policy: require-corp`

 Use the provided `serve.py` script to run a properly configured server.

+## Debugging Tools

+The library comes with several debugging tools to help with development:

+- **ROI Debug Visualizer** (`roi-debug.html`): Visualize the face detection region
+- **Model Input Debugger** (`model-debug.html`): View the preprocessing steps

+Access these tools by opening them in your browser from the `wasm-build` directory.

 ## Using the Library in Your Web Project